wadaniel/korali/examples/study.cases/pettingZoo/README.rst

-Reinforcement Learning examples on OpenAI Gym
+Reinforcement Learning examples on pettingZoo
 ==============================================

-This folders contain a ready-to-use setup to run OpenAI Gym, both for Multi-Joint dynamics with Contact (MuJoCo) and PyBullet environments.
+This folders contain a ready-to-use setup to run pettingZoo.

 Pre-Requisites:
 ------------------

-To use MuJoCo environments, follow the installation instructions here: https://github.com/openai/mujoco-py#install-mujoco.
-For this, you will first need to acquire a `MuJoCo license <https://www.roboti.us/license.html>`_
-To use PyBullet environments, simply run the :code:`./install_deps.sh` script.
-PyBullet requires no license to run.
+None.

 Running an environment:
 -------------------------